abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Accept multiple notification requests

 Accepts multiple notification requests, which merges the filtered notifications from those users back into the main notifications and accepts any future notification from them.
+Version history:  4.3.0 - added

 ### Example
 ```dart